Sylvie Simmons: Leonard Cohen

 From 2009 to 2012, Simmons was writing a major biography of Leonard Cohen.
 With Cohen's blessing, Simmons interviewed more than a hundred people for the book, including Cohen himself.
-I'm Your Man: The Life of Leonard Cohen was published in September 2012 by Ecco/Harper Collins in the US, McClelland & Stewart in Canada and Jonathan Cape/Random House in the UK.
+I'm Your Man: The Life of Leonard Cohen was published in September 2012 by Ecco/HarperCollins in the US, McClelland & Stewart in Canada and Jonathan Cape/Random House in the UK.

 A New York Times best-seller, the book received extremely favourable reviews.
 The New York Times reviewer Janet Maslin described it as "The definitive Cohen portrait, fearless and smart.
 The major, soul-searching biography that Cohen deserves."
 The LA Times called it "A new gold standard of biographies."
 NPR critic Michael Scaub named it the best biography of the year.

 I'm Your Man: The Life of Leonard Cohen was also an international best-seller, and No 1 on the Canadian national book charts.

 In September 2012, Simmons began an unconventional book tour.
 Traveling across America and then the world with her book and a ukulele, she talked about Leonard Cohen, read from the book and performed his songs – often accompanied by different guest musicians in each town.
 Her performances were not only in bookstores, libraries and literary festivals, but in rock music nightclubs, record stores, churches, synagogues, and at museums and music festivals.

 The tour continued for more than a year, with shows performed in the US, UK, Germany, Canada, New Zealand and Australia.
 Although the tour officially ended with the release of the paperback edition of the book in September 2013, she continues to play Leonard Cohen shows at special events.
 She has made numerous appearances as a keynote speaker at universities, museums and other institutions, talking about Cohen and writing his biography.